RamiALBASHA/random-api/README.md

 # random_api
-`random-api` is a testing Python package for learning how to implement an API structure with `FastAPI` and `OpenAPI 3.1` specifications.
+`random-api` is a small learning project that implements an API structure using `FastAPI` with `OpenAPI 3.1` specifications for a simple Python package.

-# The testing package
-The package entrypoint is `main.entrypoint()`.
-This entrypoint is called by the API endpoint `/run`.
-The API itself is built with `OpenAPI 3.1` specifications which are dynamically created out of the manually-set metadata specifications (`metadata/all_variables.json`). `Pydantic` classes are dynamically built out of the `OpenAPI` specifications, allowing to validate user inputs when calling the endpoints.
+# How it works
+- The Python package (`random_api`) is provided with metadata (`metadata/all_variables.json`) that specify the specs of all input variables used by the entrypoint `main.entrypoint()`.
+- The module `api_funcs.py` allows reading the metadata and creates a JSON schema compliant with `OpenAPI 3.1` specs.
+- The module `main_pydantic.py` uses `api_funcs.py` functions to create the JSON schema which is in turn used to build `pydantic` models that are necessary for validating the API inputs.
+The `pydantic` model declarations are written in a module named `pydantic_models.py` stored under `automatically_generated`.
+The name of this module is defined in `config.py`.
+- When launched, the script in `api.py` imports the `pydantic` models from `pydantic_models.py` which are then used to validate the user inputs when calling the endpoint `/run`.

 # Installation